 Generally, sensitive skin is divided into four types:

-Environmental: As the name says, your skin sensitivity will trigger when it's exposed to the environment.
+- Environmental: As the name says, your skin sensitivity will trigger when it's exposed to the environment.
 This can be anything from sun exposure, air pollution, or even cigarette smoke.

-Reactive: This is a type of sensitivity that occurs while using certain skincare products.
+- Reactive: This is a type of sensitivity that occurs while using certain skincare products.
 It may result in redness and irritation.

-Thin: The thinner the skin, the easier it is to experience irritation.
+- Thin: The thinner the skin, the easier it is to experience irritation.
 As we age, our skin becomes thinner, making it more susceptible to sensitivity.

 How to Know If You Have Sensitive Skin

 The best way to know if you have sensitive skin or not is by visiting a dermatologist.
 A dermatologist can check your skin type, determine the cause of your skin reaction and further assist you with a treatment plan.
-However, there are some common symptoms or signs that can trigger this problem.
+However, there are some common symptoms or signs that can trigger sensitive skin.
 Watch out for these signs and reach out to your dermatologist if you're facing any of them:

-Your Skin is Reactive
+1. Your Skin is Reactive

-Apart from these products, extreme weather conditions like wind, sun and cold may even trigger reactions.
+Apart from these products, extreme weather conditions like wind, sun, and cold may even trigger reactions.
 If you're facing this, it's a sign that you have sensitive skin.
 It's best to seek your dermatologist's advice here.

-You Notice Red Patches
+2. You Notice Red Patches

-Your Skin Has Dry Patches
+3. Your Skin Has Dry Patches

-If you are facing dryness and irritation on your skin, it's usually eczema, a type of dermatitis that fails to trap moisture due to a leaky skin barrier.
+If you face dryness and irritation on your skin, it's usually eczema, a type of dermatitis that fails to trap moisture due to a leaky skin barrier.
 If this persists, you may even see scaling and flaking.
 Over-the-counter creams can come to your rescue in case of mild eczema, but for extreme flare-ups, going with a topical steroid may provide relief.

-Your Skin Feels Itchy
+4. Your Skin Feels Itchy

-Your Skin Burns or Stings
+5. Your Skin Burns or Stings

 A rule of thumb for all skin types – avoid using harsh beauty products as they won't do any good to your skin.
-Whether it is sunscreen, moisturizer, foundation or cleanser, avoid using them if your skin reacts differently.
+Whether it is sunscreen, moisturizer, foundation, or cleanser, avoid using them if your skin reacts differently.
 People with sensitive skin generally have a thinner skin barrier, so applying these products can lead to stinging or burning.
 Alternatively, it's best to use gentle, hypoallergenic products that are specifically formulated for sensitive skin.

-Your Skin Tends to Break Out Easily
+6. Your Skin Tends to Break Out Easily

 Sensitive skin is more prone to breakouts as it may produce extra oil to make up for the moisture loss.
 This can further lead to clogged pores and then breakouts.
 These breakouts look similar to acne with red bumps, so you tend to use those acne creams to subside them.

-You Find Broken Capillaries on Your Skin
+7. You Find Broken Capillaries on Your Skin

 The small blood vessels visible on your skin's surface are the broken capillaries.
 You may generally find them on your cheeks and nose.
 People with sensitive skin are more prone to having broken capillaries as they have thin skin and fewer protective layers.

-You're Sensitive to UV Rays
+8. You're Sensitive to UV Rays

 Stepping out in the sun without using sunscreen can be problematic for people with sensitive skin.
-In no time, you're flushed and your skin will turn beet-red.
-This is because of photosensitivity and it has the potential to cause rashes in no time.
+In no time, you're flushed, and your skin will turn beet-red.
+This is because of photosensitivity, and it has the potential to cause rashes in no time.
 If that's you, it is always advisable to wear a hat, apply sunscreen with SPF 30 or higher, and avoid all types of synthetic products.

-Your Skin Reacts to Fragrances
+9. Your Skin Reacts to Fragrances

 What Causes Sensitive Skin?

-It is a type of inflammation that occurs when your skin is exposed to an irritant like a detergent, or a strong fragrance.
+It is a type of inflammation that occurs when your skin is exposed to an irritant like a detergent or a strong fragrance.
 This can cause minor damage to your skin's surface and is a common type of eczema.

 Acne is one of the most common skin issues which is caused due to clogged skin pores.
-This too is a result of sensitive skin that you can overcome with acne-specific treatments.
+This, too, is a result of sensitive skin that you can overcome with acne-specific treatments.

 Dry winds are a common reason for dry skin.
 Excessive dry skin may cause irritation and itching and can even put you at risk of developing other skin conditions.

-As said earlier, usually having sensitive skin is not a serious issue as some people are sensitive to certain products.
+Usually, having sensitive skin is not a serious issue as some people are sensitive to certain products.
 So, it's best to avoid harsh chemicals, fragrances, and all the other irritating ingredients in skincare products.
 This may help ease your symptoms and allow your skin to glow and stay clean and clear.